tisako/AILol/readme.md

+AILol
+==================
 Repository for a project with the ultimate aim to have an AI playing league of legends just like me
-==================